MartijnETCBC/HebrewCopula/README.md

 copula_data_prepare_xbib.ipynb preprocesses the extrabiblical data.
 It needs the extrabiblical dataset.
 This contains presently the Dead Sea Scrolls 1QM and 1QS and some Hebrew inscriptions.

+The two files are nearly identical, but there are slight differences in the data format of the biblical and extrabiblical data, so I have decided to keep the scripts separated.